 Initial scans revealed they were in another system.
 Five class A planets orbiting a Class 1 sized Red Dwarf.
 What was a little alarming though was that they seemed to have exited right into a debris field; only a little alarming because the Hammersmith’s hull would not even blink, having been engineered for Rift travel.

 What was odd though was that the debris field was coming up as identifiable mixed materials... man made mixed materials

-Being where they were and doing what they were doing – the first ship to traverse the Rift, Spires had little choice but to send out a pod of drones to investigate the debris.
+Being where they were and doing what they were doing – the first ship to traverse the Rift, Spires had little choice but to send out the pods to investigate.
 He didn’t expect too much, they were small and of no real form, but he had to make a report - command would not be impressed if he did not at least attempt to identify the stuff.

-It took an hour but the drones eventually brought back five pieces big enough to at least stand a chance of being identified.
+It took an hour but the pods eventually brought back five pieces big enough to at least stand a chance of being identified.

 He was only the first to do it in one piece…